epsilonrt/piduino/README.md

 Obviously, you need to know the pin number where you connected the LED !
-This number depends on your model of Pi board, to know it quickly, we can type the command `gpio readall 1`, which gives us, for example, the following display on a Raspberry Pi B:
+This number depends on your model of Pi board, to know it quickly, we can type the command `pido readall 1`, which gives us, for example, the following display on a Raspberry Pi B:

                                         P1 (#1)